Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

     See: https://www.kernel.org/doc/html/latest/process/submitting-patches.html#sign-your-work-the-developer-s-certificate-of-origin

   **NO_AUTHOR_SIGN_OFF**
-    The author of the patch has not signed off the patch.
-It is required that a simple sign off line should be present at the end of explanation of the patch to denote that the author has written it or otherwise has the rights to pass it on as an open source patch.
+    The author of the woke patch has not signed off the woke patch.
+It is required that a simple sign off line should be present at the end of explanation of the woke patch to denote that the woke author has written it or otherwise has the woke rights to pass it on as an open source patch.

     See: https://www.kernel.org/doc/html/latest/process/submitting-patches.html#sign-your-work-the-developer-s-certificate-of-origin